curityio/spa-using-token-handler/doc/Financial.md

 The token handler uses the following behaviour:

 - OAuth work is done for the SPA by an API
-- Authorization Code Flow (PKCE) is used, along with a Mutual TLS client secret
+- Authorization Code Flow with PKCE is used, along with Mutual TLS client authentication
 - [PAR](https://tools.ietf.org/id/draft-lodderstedt-oauth-par-00.html) and [JARM](https://openid.net/specs/openid-financial-api-jarm.html) are also used, as state-of-the-art security features
 - Only the strongest `SameSite=strict` cookies are used in the browser
 - The code example uses HTTPS for all components